 1 La Boutteaboutte - Mont-Sainte-Anne

-Having hosted the UCI World Cup for 27 years straight, Mont‑Sainte‑Anne is a bit of a given, with downhill and cross‑country trails that have gained mythic status among racers worldwide.
+Having hosted the UCI World Cup for more tah 27 years in a row, Mont‑Sainte‑Anne is a bit of a given, with downhill and cross‑country trails that have gained mythic status among racers worldwide.
 Luckily, you don’t have to be Nino Schurter or Rachel Atherton to go for a rip.
 Take La Boutteaboutte, which opened in 2016.
 It’s a two‑way trail with a great mix of bermed corners, bridges, and rock gardens, perfect for working on those intermediate skills.
 Designed to keep you moving down the mountain at a good pace, La Boutteaboutte is best enjoyed as a descent.

 Serious about downhill?
 Take the gondola up to the top and hit La Chômeuse, one of the most technical trails on the mountain (and probably in eastern North America).